Our Healthy Kentucky Home

 Our Healthy Kentucky Home Campaign Poster-8.5x11 inches

-Simple steps such as eating 2 servings of fruits or vegetables daily, exercising at least 30 minutes 3 times per week and engaging with others to stay connected can help lower your risk of cancer.
+Simple steps such as eating 2 servings of fruits or vegetables daily, exercising at least 30 minutes 3 times per week and engaging with others to stay connected can help improve your health.
 Visit OurHealthyKyHome.ky.gov to learn more.
 Join the #OurHealthyKyHome campaign.

 Contact Information